New OCCRP Pandora Papers leak reveals more details of secret financial networks of New Europe’s elite

 Ukrainian President Volodymyr Zelenskiy, who was elected on a platform of fighting corruption in April 2019, and his aides are also caught in the scandal.

-Zelenskiy and his partners in comedy production owned a network of offshore companies related to their business based in the British Virgin Islands, Cyprus, and Belize, which OCCRP claims were used to hide asset ownership and move money around secretly.
+Zelenskiy and his partners in comedy production owned a network of offshore companies related to their business based in the BVI, Cyprus and Belize, which OCCRP claims were used to hide asset ownership and move money around secretly.

 "Zelenskiy’s current chief aide, Serhiy Shefir, as well as the head of the country’s Security Service, were part of the offshore network.
 Offshore companies were used by Shefir and another business partner to buy pricey London real estate,” journalist Christopher Miller said in a tweet.

-In September, there was an attempt on Shefir life when a gunman opened up on his car with a machine gun.
+In September, there was an attempt on Shefir's life when a gunman opened up on his car with a machine gun.
 Shefir was unhurt but his driver was hospitalised in a serious condition.

 Around the time of his 2019 election win, Zelenskiy handed his shares in a key offshore company over to Shefir, but the two appear to have made an arrangement for Zelenskiy’s family to continue receiving money from the offshore, OCCRP reports.

 “The documents show that Zelenskiy and his partners in a television production company, Kvartal 95, set up a network of offshore firms dating back to at least 2012, the year the company began making regular content for TV stations owned by Ihor Kolomoisky, an oligarch dogged by allegations of multi-billion-dollar fraud.
-The offshores were also used by Zelenskiy associates to purchase and own three prime properties in the center of London,” OCCRP reported.
+The offshores were also used by Zelenskiy associates to purchase and own three prime properties in the centre of London,” OCCRP reported.

-The documents also show that just before Zelenskiy was elected, he gifted his stake in a key offshore company, the British Virgin Islands-registered Maltex Multicapital Corp., to his business partner Shefir.
+The documents also show that just before Zelenskiy was elected, he gifted his stake in a key offshore company, the BVI-registered Maltex Multicapital Corp., to his business partner Shefir.
 However, the documents show the company continued to pay dividends, but to a company now owned by Zelenskiy’s wife.
-Those allegations were nor proven, but have now partly been confirmed by the latest document leak.
-The documents reveal that Zelenskiy and his partners used companies based in the British Virgin Islands (BVI), Belize, and Cyprus.
+Those allegations were not proved, but have now partly been confirmed by the latest document leak.
+The documents reveal that Zelenskiy and his partners used companies based in the BVI, Belize and Cyprus.

-Zelenskiy has been accused of corruption before and business ties to oligarch Ihor Kolomoisky who bankrolled his presidential campaign and supported it with his media empire.
+Zelenskiy has been accused of corruption before and of having business ties to oligarch Ihor Kolomoisky, who bankrolled his presidential campaign and supported it with his media empire.
 Former President Petro Poroshenko published a chart on Facebook during the election campaign purporting to show that Zelenskiy and his television production partners were beneficiaries of a web of offshore firms that allegedly received $41mn in funds from Kolomoisky’s PrivatBank, before its nationalisation in 2016.

-The Pandora Papers also show a network company was used to purchase an apartment in London just a short walk from the museum that now stands at 221b Baker Street, the address of Sir Arthur Conan Doyle’s legendary detective Sherlock Holmes that was bought for £2.3mn in 2016 by a Belize company owned by Shefir, SHSN Limited.
-A two-bedroom flat nearby in Baker Street’s Chalfont Court building, which was bought by Shefir for 2.2 million GBP ($3.5 million) in 2014, was also transferred to SHSN Limited in 2018.
+The Pandora Papers also show a network company was used to purchase an apartment in London just a short walk from the museum that now stands at 221b Baker Street, the address of Sir Arthur Conan Doyle’s legendary detective Sherlock Holmes, that was bought for GBP2.3mn in 2016 by a Belize company owned by Shefir, SHSN Ltd. A two-bedroom flat nearby in Baker Street’s Chalfont Court building, which was bought by Shefir for GBP2.2mn ($3.5mn) in 2014, was also transferred to SHSN Limited in 2018.

 There is no sign that Zelenskiy himself was a part of the London property deals.
 However, the documents show that he was a key player in other parts of the offshore network.

 At the centre of the web of foreign firms is Maltex Multicapital Corp, which has never before been linked to Zelenskiy.
-By 2017, Maltex was divided equally between shell companies belonging to Zelenskiy, Iakovlev, and brothers Serhiy Shefir and Borys Shefir.
+By 2017, Maltex was divided equally between shell companies belonging to Zelenskiy, Iakovlev and brothers Serhiy and Borys Shefir.

 Zelenskiy, together with his wife, owned a quarter of Maltex through a Belize-registered firm called Film Heritage.
 But in 2019, in the heat of Zelenskiy’s election campaign, Film Heritage transferred its ownership of Maltex to another company owned by Serhiy Shefir, the soon-to-be presidential chief assistant.

-Maltex continued to pay dividends to Zelenskiy’s Film Heritage — even though it no longer owned any stake in the company.
-A document showed that the company’s five largest sources of revenue were Ukraine, Belarus, Russia, Belize, and Cyprus.
+Maltex continued to pay dividends to Zelenskiy’s Film Heritage – even though it no longer owned any stake in the company.
+A document showed that the company’s five largest sources of revenue were Ukraine, Belarus, Russia, Belize and Cyprus.

 Since 2019, Zelenskiy’s wife, Olena Zelenska, has been the sole beneficial owner of Film Heritage, according to the online registry of officials’ asset declarations, but there is no information on the size of the payments.